Reading the South – what does ‘the South’ mean to you?

 - Learndirect courses Monday to Friday 10am to 4pm – book an appointment with a tutor by phoning 01323 463903

 - Computer help from volunteers Monday to Saturday – morning sessions are usually 10.30am to 1pm and afternoon sessions are 1.30pm to 4.30pm (3.30pm on Saturdays).
 Booking advisable.
+No buddy Fridays at present.

 - Chatterbooks: A children’s reading club, coordinated by the Reading Agency, to encourage reading for pleasure.
 At each Chatterbooks session children aged eight – twelve talk about what they are reading, take part in fun activities inspired by the best children’s books, and choose new books to take home and read.